dagronf/DSFStepperView/README.md

 ## History

+* `1.1.3`: Fixed issue with default SwiftUI initializer not exported.
+* `1.1.2`: Some updates for accessibility
+* `1.1.1`: Fixed issue with Combine not available before 10.15
 * `1.1.0`: Added mouseover highlight for buttons, Combine publisher (10.15+), SwiftUI wrapper (10.15+).
 * `1.0.2`: Fixed Issue where 10.14 and earlier didn't display the value (NumberFormatter changes)
 * `1.0.1`: Fixed Bug #1 regarding disappearing button labels on Big Sur